-HOMELESS SERVICES
+4. HOMELESS SERVICES

 The McKinney-Vento Homeless Assistance Act provides schools with guidance regarding how to assist "children and youths" who lack a fixed, regular, and adequate nighttime residence.
 A student/family that meets the definition of being homeless can be assisted by a District social worker to advise them of District and local resources that may assist the student and family.
 Every effort is made to help students continue in their school of origin or the school that is in their best interest, including possible transportation arrangements.
-If a student or family believe they may qualify for homeless services, please contact the school counselor to request assistance or the Palisades School District Homeless Liaison, Eric Gladfelter (610-847-5131 ext.
-4009; egladfelter@palisadessd.org).
+If a student or family believes they may qualify for homeless services, please contact the school counselor to request assistance or the Palisades School District Homeless Liaison, Lou DeFonteny (610-847-5131 ext.
+4009; Idefonteny@palisadessd.org).

-STUDENT ASSISTANCE PROGRAM
+5. STUDENT ASSISTANCE PROGRAM

-The Student Assistance Program exists to assist students who are having problems because of alcohol and/or drug use or who are experiencing difficulty in handling personal or school-related situations.
+The Student Assistance Program (SAP) exists to assist students who are having problems because of alcohol and/or drug use or who are experiencing difficulty in handling personal or school-related situations.
 The Student Assistance Team is a core group of school personnel who have been specially trained to work with students in order to connect them to appropriate community resources.
 Students can refer themselves or a friend to the team.
-Please click this link for more information.